adrian-1990/CI-project-2-JavaScript/README.md

   * This was used as the host site for the code for the site.

 * HTML
-  * This was used to create the basic structure of the site
+  * This was used to create the basic structure of the site.

 * CSS
-  * This was used to add style to the site
+  * This was used to add style to the site.

 * JavaScript
-  * This was used to create the logic behind the game
+  * This was used to create the logic behind the game.

 ## Testing

 #### HTML

 * I tested my HTML in the HTML Validator.
-I fixed the warnings that were appearing and now the site passes with now issues.
+I fixed the warnings that were appearing and now the site passes with no issues.

 ![HTML Validation](https://user-images.githubusercontent.com/79532281/155358125-7d4aeaad-b0d1-4090-8649-4115537c004a.png)